Vladimir-csp/uwsm/README.md

 Always use `--` to disambiguate command line if any dashed arguments are intended for the app being launched.

-Scopes are default type of units for launching apps via `uwsm app`, they are executed in-place and behave like simple commands, inheriting environment and pty of origin.
+Scopes are the default type of units for launching apps via `uwsm app`, they are executed in-place and behave like simple commands, inheriting environment and pty of origin.

-Services are launched in background by systemd user manager and are given environment based on the current state of activation environment of systemd, output is routed to journal. `uwsm app` will return immediately after launch.
+Services are launched in the background by the systemd user manager and are given an environment based on the current state of the activation environment of systemd;
+their output is routed to the journal. `uwsm app` will return immediately after launch.
-This allows more control over applicaton, i.e. restarting it with updated environment.
+This allows more control over the application, i.e. restarting it with an updated environment.

 Example snippets for sway config for launching apps: